 Back

-At an industry level, benchmarking can highlight key relationships between say yield and water use efficiency.
+At an industry level, benchmarking can highlight key impacts occurring on farms.
 It can facilitate meaningful practice change by helping industry to focus on the key performance indicators.

 RMCG has developed the BizCheck method, from economic and financial farm surveys carried out over a range of agricultural and horticultural industries.
-Data collection is based on annual financial statements (tax return data) and physical farm information.
+Data collection is based on annual financial statements and physical farm information.
 This information is combined to provide performance indicators that anyone can use.
-It has been applied over many years to citrus, wine grapes, pome and stone fruit, grains, pork, dairy, rice and a range of other enterprises.
+It has been applied over many years to vegetables and onions, avocados, citrus, wine grapes, pome and stone fruit, grains, pork, dairy, rice and a range of other enterprises.

 Team